bemurphy/ynuke_middleware/README.md

 ## Todo

-This is extremely nieve and can possibly be bypassed by encodings.
+This is extremely naive and can possibly be bypassed by encodings.
 Check into that.

 ## Contributing